csci104/site/homework/hw2/programming/index.md

 + Due: Friday, September 27th, 11:59pm PST
 + To access the written portion of this assignment, click [here](..)
-+ Directory name in your github repository for this homework (case sensitive): `hw2`
++ The GitHub Classroom link to access this assignment is: [here](https://classroom.github.com/a/LKTeL6ou)

     - In this project we have provided a **substantial** code base.
-Do a `git pull` in your `resources` repo.
-    - Then copy the `resources/hw2` folder into your `hw-username` repo and use the skeletons provided to start work in that `hw2` folder.
+After accepting the assignment, clone your new repository into your `csci104` folder.

     - You **MUST** modify the provided `Makefile` so that we can compile your code (not run it) by simply typing `make` which should among other compilation commands, produce an executable `amazon`
     - Remember to compile and test your code inside Docker (but should do your git commands outside Docker)
-    -   Provide a `README.md` file to explain how to compile your code, and to document any oddities you want the graders to be aware of.
     - **You may use any STL classes you like**

+### GitHub Actions

+GitHub Actions will work very similarly to the last homework, but it will now run our auto-grader and provide a score on the auto-graded portion.
++ You can access Actions reports by going to your `pa2-username` repository, clicking on the `Actions` tab, then click the text of the commit you want to see the report of.
+    - Once the Actions is finished, `Summary` will display useful information.
+    - You can also click on `build` on the left to see output in real-time and a detailed log of everything that happened.
+Specially within `build`, you want to view `Build and run tests`
++ It will run when you accept the assignment and fail automatically, so ignore the existing Actions run.
++ Functionality for this is from the `.github` folder. **You should not modify any .github files.**

 **Please read the entire assignment through once before you start to perform any tasks.**